Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: Two Empirical Investigations

 This section investigates two important research questions using the methods presented earlier.
 Our aim is two-fold; first, to examine if there is evidence of the general forms of unobserved heterogeneity presented in this paper and how the estimation results based on the new estimators compare to the results of FE and TWFE.
 Second, to demonstrate that there is available software already available.
 A list of software commands is presented in the Appendix at the end.

 The analysis for both applications includes the following estimators.
 For traditional one-way and two-way error component models we use the FE and TWFE estimators.
 For IFE we employ ILS with $1-3$ factors for robustness, CCEP and TSIV.
-For GFE we use the GF estimator, and finally, for NSTW we use the ILS with $8-10$ factors and TSGF-M. In terms of model diagnostics, we employ the CD, CDw and $CD^*$ tests of cross-section dependence, the ER, GR and GOS information criteria for selecting the number of factors.
-Finally, we also test explicitly for the rank condition in CCEP.
+For GFE we use the GF estimator, and finally, for NSTW we use the ILS with $8-10$ factors and TSGF-KT.
+In terms of model diagnostics, we employ the CD, CDw and $CD^*$ tests of cross-section dependence, the ER, GR and GOS information criteria for selecting the number of factors.
+Finally, we also test explicitly for the rank condition in CCEP.\footnote{The analysis took place in Stata using the software presented in the appendix.}